Join Honey as she revisits lessons on love, life, and growth after 50 from Greece (originally published on June 26, 2022).

 I am thinking … about the choices we make after 50.
 I choose to bloom every day of my life.
 And, so should you, especially after 50.
 It is easy for me to talk on this topic because I believe choosing to remain tight in the bud is no option.
 It is claustrophobic.
 Your choice to bloom creates positive energy and emotional fulfillment.

-I am in Greece at the moment.
-Spending time on the Islands of Mikanos and Santorini left me reflecting on Greek culture.
+I wrote this story while in Greece.
+Spending time on the Islands of Mykonos and Santorini left me reflecting on Greek culture.
 On its people, and the natural setting of flora, fauna, and the sea.

 I spent four days on Mykonos and bloomed.
 I made a promise to myself to carry part of Mykonos home with me.
 We fell in love with the music.
 We’re going to set up a CD system in our condo-in-the-sky and purchase CDs to play all day instead of listening to the news.
 I have a friend who can help; my Ultimate Concierge’s barber, Fernando.
 He is 88 years young and has a sound system in his tiny shop where he only plays the CDs of the famous songwriters.
 I am so excited and so is my husband.
 We will bloom doing this project together.